 The guidance sets out why air quality is an important consideration in many aspects of local authority spatial planning.
 It emphasises how good spatial planning can reduce exposure to air pollution, as well as providing other benefits of well-being to the wider community.
 It also emphasises the importance of applying good design and best-practice measures to all developments, to both reduce pollutant emissions and human exposure.
 It also provides guidance on how air quality considerations for individual schemes.
-This document has been revised based on comments received as part of a consultation held earlier this year.
-A ‘soft launch’ event for the document was held on April 15th.
+This document has been slightly revised after a year, with a workshop reflecting on implementation issues.
+There are a few minor changes to the document.

 The guidance can be downloaded here: